 You can find the manuals and quick start guides available to view from our support page.

-GLONASS is an alternative satellite navigation system to GPS.
-When used in conjunction with GPS it offers more satellites for a device to use, particularly at high latitudes.
-This can improve the speed and precision of a position fix in environments with a restricted view of the sky (such as high-rise urban environments) but in off-road areas with a good view of the whole sky, where OS GPSs will be mainly used, it offers little or no benefit and can increase battery drain and the complexity of the device.
-For this reason we've chosen not to use it in the OS GPS devices.
+GLONASS and Galileo are alternative satellite navigation system to GPS.
+When used in conjunction with GPS it offers more satellites for a device to use, which can improve the speed and precision of a position fix in environments with a restricted view of the sky.
+At the moment, only Trail 2 and Trail 2 Bike support GLONASS and Galileo.

 Do I need a computer to use an OS GPS?